Chia-Network/pos2-chip/chip/chip-proof-of-space.md

 #### T3 Grinding Attack

-Similar to Rental Attack Grind, except instead of pre-filtering by the Plot ID, it filters full grind by T3 EncryptedXs Scan Filter.
+Similar to Rental Attack Grind, except instead of pre-filtering by the Plot ID, it filters full grind by T3 Proof Fragment Scan Filter.
 It has additional storage cost, which is T3 (approximately 47% of plot size).
-However, if the T3 EncryptedXs Scan filter is set high enough, it becomes more economical than the rental attack.
+However, if the T3 Proof Fragment Scan filter is set high enough, it becomes more economical than the rental attack.

 $$
-\text{Time to grind} = \frac{\text{T3 reconstruction time} + \text{T4 and T5 Filtered Partitions}}{\text{EncryptedXs Scan Filter} \times \text{Plot ID Filter}}
+\text{Time to grind} = \frac{\text{T3 reconstruction time} + \text{T4 and T5 Filtered Partitions}}{\text{Proof Fragment Scan Filter} \times \text{Plot ID Filter}}
 $$

 Here an attack only retains the T3 from the plot format.
 When a challenge comes in, the attacker performs the first Proof Fragment Scan as normal.
 If the Proof Fragment Scan Filter passes, the attacker then performs a **full grind** up to T3 to get all the metadata and then just reconstructs the T4 and T5 partitions required for the challenge.